rauc/rauc/docs/reference.rst

 More information can be found in this :ref:`subsection <sec-manifest-update>` of section :ref:`Manifest <sec_ref_manifest>`.

+The ``status`` field records the status of each slot.
+It can have the following values:

+:ok: The latest update for this slot succeeded.
+Its content should be valid.
+:failed: The latest update for this slot failed.
+There is no valid content on it.
+:pending: The slot is currently being updated.
+There is no valid content on it, yet.

 For a description of ``sha256`` and ``size`` keys see :ref:`this
 <image-section>` part of the section :ref:`Manifest
 <sec_ref_manifest>`.